matomo-org/matomo-sdk-ios/README.md

-# MatomoTracker iOS SDK
+# MatomoTracker (former PiwikTracker) iOS SDK

-The MatomoTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Matomo (former Piwik) server.
+The MatomoTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Matomo server.
 MatomoTracker can be used from Swift and [Objective-C](#objective-c-compatibility).

 **Fancy help improve this SDK?
 Check [this list](https://github.com/matomo-org/matomo-sdk-ios/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20label%3Adiscussion%20label%3Aswift3) to see what is left and can be improved.**